MaksimZinovev/exploratory-tester-checklists-heuristics/README.md

   - [ ] Usability testing
   - [ ] Security (session management, link expiry, error handling).
   - [ ] Mobile testing: verify UI layout (elements overlapping, misaligned, no white space) modals, menus
+- Accessibility checklist 1
+  - prefix `/checklist ac1`
+  - [ ] Google Chrome Lighthouse.
+Accessibility score
+  - [ ] Keyboard Navigation.
+All interactive elements are accessible through the keyboard
+  - [ ] Keyboard Navigation.
+Non-interactive elements are not focusable
+  - [ ] Text.
+Sufficient text size, color contrast
+  - [ ] Images.
+Alt text for important pictures.
+Empty alt text for pictures that lack importance
+  - [ ] w3.org/WAI/tutorials/
+- Accessibility testing checklist 2
+  - prefix `/checklist ac2`
+  - [ ] Elements.
+It is clearly shown what object is active
+  - [ ] Images.
+Pictures are not used to represent only textual content
+  - [ ] HTML.
+No big validation errors in the HTML/XHTML code
+  - [ ] Labels.
+Forms use the correct label for every element
+  - [ ] Media.
+Any video/sound content has textual alternatives explaining the content